transmute-industries/transmute/README.md

 This implementation is not optimized for cost, but for rapid prototyping.
 The framework is meant for developing proof of concepts quickly, and not currently ready for production use.

-With the framework come tutorials for managing ethereum depenencies with kubernetes.
-These will improve over time to support ethereum developers who want to use kubernetes locally or with cloud providers.
+With the framework come tutorials for managing ethereum depenencies with kubernetes locally or with cloud providers.

 ### Getting started